linpeng0105/linpeng0105.github.io/content/authors/admin/_index.md

     date: '2023-06-25'
     awarder: Jilin University
     summary: |
-      My undergraduate thesis was rated as outstanding thesis of Jilin University (ranked No.1 in the School of Software).
+      My undergraduate thesis was rated as outstanding thesis of Jilin University (ranked No.1 in School of Software).
 ---

 ## About Me